-Making homemade elderberry syrup from fresh, frozen or dried elderberries is quick, easy and very affordable.
-In this simple tutorial I’ll show you the entire step-by-step process, and even teach you how to can it for long-term storage.
+You can learn how to make elderberry syrup (that actually tastes good!) from dried, fresh, or frozen elderberries using this quick, easy and very affordable recipe.
+In this simple tutorial, I’ll show you the entire step-by-step process, including dosage instructions and how to can it for long-term storage.

 With the cold and flu being a yearly thing most of us have to deal with, it’s great to have a few homemade remedies on hand.
 We love these cough remedies that are safe for all ages, as well as this immune-boosting throat-soothing tea, this homemade mustard plaster for chest congestion relief, and this easy steam inhalation remedy for relieving sinus and nasal congestion.